 We invite you to download the MA-MHRL flyer to hear what a student has to say about their experience, and more!

 The Graduate Counseling Programs are on-campus hybridized program.
 This means that course delivery happens both on campus and zoom - utilizing the best modality for the particular course goals.
 Most GCP classes meet on nights and some weekends which allows students to engage in clinical work during the weekdays.

 Fall Entrance: March 1

 Summer Entrance: February 1

 All application materials must be submitted on or before each deadline.

-Rolling Admission after Regular Admission deadlines.
-On a space-available basis, applicants are encouraged to apply after application deadlines and will be reviewed as received and completed following the deadline.
+Rolling admission after preferred admission deadlines.
+On a space-available basis, applicants are encouraged to apply after application deadlines and will be reviewed as received.